-- A casual employee is an employee who is engaged in relieving work or work of a casual, irregular or intermittent nature, but does not include an employee who could properly be classified as a full-time or part-time employee. - An employee who does not meet the definition of a part-time employee and who is not a full-time employee will be paid as a casual employee. - 11.3 A casual employee must be notified: - (a) upon initial engagement, that they are engaged as a casual employee; and - (b) upon any change of employment status, of their new employment status. - On each occasion a casual employee is required to work, the casual employee is entitled to a minimum payment for 3 hours' work. - An employer must not require a casual employee to attend for duty more than once on any day. - 11.6 Casual employees must be paid at the end of each day, but may agree to be paid weekly.
+11.1 A casual employee is an employee who is engaged in relieving work or work of a casual, irregular or intermittent nature, but does not include an employee who could properly be classified as a full-time or part-time employee.

-- 11.7 Casual employees are entitled to penalty payments for overtime, shiftwork and work on public holidays in accordance with the provisions of this award as they apply to permanent employees. - 11.8 Casual employees are entitled to all provisions of this award including overtime and superannuation and excluding annual leave, sick leave and public holidays. - A casual employee will be paid per hour 1/38th of the weekly award wage prescribed for the relevant classification plus a loading of 25%.
+- 11.2 An employee who does not meet the definition of a part-time employee and who is not a full-time employee will be paid as a casual employee. - 11.3 A casual employee must be notified: - (a) upon initial engagement, that they are engaged as a casual employee; and - (b) upon any change of employment status, of their new employment status. - 11.4 On each occasion a casual employee is required to work, the casual employee is entitled to a minimum payment for three3 hours' work. - 11.5 An employer must not require a casual employee to attend for duty more than once on any day. - 11.6 Casual employees must be paid at the end of each day, but may agree to be paid weekly. - 11.7 Casual employees are entitled to penalty payments for overtime, shiftwork and work on public holidays in accordance with the provisions of this award as they apply to permanent employees. - 11.8 Casual employees are entitled to all provisions of this award including overtime and superannuation and excluding annual leave, sick leave and public holidays.